macson17/BB-Audio-Control/README.md

 - Windows 10 build 19041 or later, or Windows 11
 - 64-bit Windows on an x64-compatible system
-- iPad or Android tablet; smartphone in portrait or landscape orientation
+- Tablet or smartphone with a current web browser
 - PC and tablet on the same reachable private network

 No separate .NET runtime installation is required on the target PC.